 Despite these appealing attributes, real estate costs less in Hilo than it does in many parts of the state.
 Home values increased from about $153,000 to $285,000 between 2000 and 2012.
 However, selling prices dropped almost 10 percent during late 2014 and early 2015.
 Local residential properties remain affordable for many buyers.

-Listing courtesy of Koa Realty, Inc..
+Listing courtesy of Chris Brilhante Realty, Inc..

-Listing courtesy of COMPASS.
+Listing courtesy of T & C Realty.

 Based on information from the Multiple Listing Service of Hicentral MLS, Ltd. Listings last updated on .
 Information is deemed reliable but not guaranteed.
-Copyright: 2023 by HiCentral MLS, Ltd. IDX information is provided exclusively for consumers' personal, non-commercial use.
+Copyright: 2024 by HiCentral MLS, Ltd. IDX information is provided exclusively for consumers' personal, non-commercial use.
 It may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.